Unqualified Leads: Follow-Up or Forget?

 Sure, the unqualified prospects take your calls, are friendly to you and you even feel “safe” calling them.
 You also fool yourself into thinking that you are doing a “good job” and are “building the relationship” yet you are wasting time and money and your manager is missing out on his/her bonus because you aren’t hitting your numbers.
 Too many unqualified leads in the sales pipeline.
 This is a bad situation to be in.

-Here’s what I’ve found to work best when dealing with unqualified leads… Have a drip email marketing campaign in place that flows on a consistent basis.
+Here’s what I’ve found to work best when dealing with unqualified leads… Have a drip email marketing campaign in place that nurture’s your unqualified leads automatically on a consistent basis.
 Think of it as “catch and release” when it comes to fishing.
 You’ve got a prospect that doesn’t measure up to having all three needed criteria for qualification.
-So you throw them back into the pool and let your drip email marketing take over.
+So you throw them back and let your drip email marketing take over.
 This way you stay in contact with them without bogging down your phone time and when a trigger event happens, they contact you.
 Now you’re dealing with a warm lead.

 What’s a Trigger Event?